sdkman/vendor-proxy/README.md

-##Secure Proxy
+##SDKMAN!
+Secure Proxy

 This microservice can be used to proxy and secure multiple other microservices.
-At the moment, the service provides lightweight Authentication, but not Authorisation.
+At the moment, the service provides lightweight Authentication and Authorisation.

 ###Consumer Authentication